 The key difference between DFM and DFA lies in their focus areas: Design for Manufacturing aims at simplifying the production of individual parts, whereas Design for Assembly (DFA) aims to reduce the complexities involved in the assembly of these parts.
 Combining these methodologies, Design for Manufacturing and Assembly (DFMA) seeks to optimize both the manufacturing and assembly processes to achieve the best cost and labor efficiency.

-8 DFM strategies for physical product development
+DFM principles in physical product development

 Early design review